xmtp/XIPs/XIPs/xip-31-message-history.md

 1. Convert all messages in the local database into a Message Backup File (maybe we want to chunk here?)
 1. Generate ephemeral encryption key, salt, and nonce.
 Encrypt the file using these keys.
 1. Upload the file to the `backupStorageProviderUploadUrl` from the request.
-1. Reply to the message with a `MessageHistoryBackupResponse` containing the encryption details, the hash of the backup file, and the `backupUrl` provided by the Backup Storage Provider.
+1. Reply to the message with a `MessageHistoryBackupResponse` containing the encryption details and the `backupUrl` provided by the Backup Storage Provider.
 1. Delete the `MessageHistoryBackupRequest`, the local database dump, and all the encryption keys.

 #### End-to-end flow